Aaronds20/PollMaster/README.md

 ## Features

 - User authentication and authorization
-- Create new polls with multiple options
+- Create new polls with multiple options with different categories
 - Vote on polls
-- Admin panel to view poll results
+- Admin panel to view poll results of different categories

 ## Technologies Used